NPException/basic-godot-platformer/README.md

-# Basic Godot platformer
+# Godot Practice Projects

-This game was made by following this tutorial by Brackeys: https://www.youtube.com/watch?v=LOhfqjmasi0

-I added coyote time, some screenshake on death, and a few more sounds.
+This is a collection of Godot projects I work on for practice.
+Most of these are the result of following some course or tutorial.

+Resulting games/programs are deployed here: https://npexception.github.io/godot-practice/